 The types of referrals I’m looking for are customers who are or would like to be conscious consumers, as well as fairs, community events, festivals, etc., and radio shows or podcasts.

-My customers buy my products and return over and over again because not only do they get great customer service but also because they can sleep at night knowing that they are doing their best at being a conscious consumer.
+My customers buy my products and return over and over again because not only do they get great customer also because they can sleep at night knowing that they are doing their best at being a conscious consumer.

 Here are three of my favorite brands.